Convex-Dev/convex/convex-gui/README.md

 ## Overview

 Convex Desktop is a full features desktop application for working with Convex.
-It is intended for developers who wish to build solutions on Convex as well as power users who wish to work direactly with assets and smart contracts on the Convex Network.
+It is intended for developers who wish to build solutions on Convex as well as power users who wish to work directly with assets and smart contracts on the Convex Network.

 Key features:
 - Execute transactions on Convex networks